 If your cats are still side-eyeing each other across the room, it’s best to continue repeating steps 1 and 2 until you, and your cats, feel comfortable moving onto step 3.
 In the meantime, try keeping your previous pet’s routine close to what it was before the new cat on the block arrived, and make sure all the cats have a safe haven to escape to if they’re feeling scared or upset.
 Don’t ever try to break up a fight by picking one of the

 Want to thank your animals for graciously sharing their space?
-Join Paw Points® and reward them with toys or something like the Double Diner food dish, so your furry friends can eat together, side by side.
+Join Paw Points® and reward them with something from the rewards catalog.

 You might not think about

 Step 1.
 Reel them into the routine.
 If you’re not in the habit of feeding your cat by hand or being near their mouth, they’re going to have to get used to you wanting to stick a toothbrush into their canines.
 To introduce the idea, start by dipping your finger in tuna water, chicken broth, or any other liquid that your cat may enjoy, and let your cat lick the liquid off of your finger.
 Once your cat has begun licking the liquid off of your finger, you can rub your soaked finger gently over your cat’s gums and teeth.
 After a few times of doing this chore, your cat should begin looking forward to this routine, easing up any future tension of you having to enter their mouth.